Learn to Create Work Order

 Follow these steps to efficiently log a new maintenance task in Basementgrid:

-• Tap the "+" icon on the app's bottom bar.
+Tap the "+" icon on the app's bottom bar and choose Work Order

 • Tip: If it's a sub-location (e.g., a specific unit within a building), make sure to select the most precise location.

-• Assigned To (Optional, but Recommended): Assign the work order to a specific team member or an external vendor.
+Assigned To: Assign the work order to an internal tech or external vendor.

-• Instant Notification: When a work order is assigned to a team member, they will receive an instant notification, ensuring quick awareness and response.
+• Instant Notification: When a work order is issued, they will receive an instant notification, ensuring quick awareness and response.

-• Once you've filled in all the necessary details, tap "Create" to finalize the work order.
+Once you've filled in all the necessary details, tap "Create and Issue" to finalize the work order.

-Once created, your work order becomes an active task in Basementgrid:
+Once issued, your work order becomes an active task in Basementgrid:

 • Visibility: It will appear in the "Work Orders" list, visible to all authorized users.